 Sample Letter/Email for Proposed Medicaid Cuts

-The physician owners of Kids Plus are writing and calling our Senators and Congresspersons this week, asking them to preserve Medicaid and CHIP coverage for children.
+The physician owners of Kids Plus are writing and calling our Senators and Congresspersons again this week, asking them to preserve Medicaid and CHIP coverage for children, as well as funding for other vital support services for children and families in need.

 If you’d like to add your voice to ours, and to the voice of so many more people who work for the health and wellness of our children, you can copy and/or edit this text and send it to your senators and/or congresspersons.